A Witness to Quaker Testimonies

 The sculpture of Mary Dyer represents the Quaker ideal of committed action grounded in quiet and worship.
 Her presence at the entrance of the building silently conveys to all who pass through Friends Center’s doors that it is a place of both conviction and contemplation.

 In the 1650s Quakers were banished from the Massachusetts Colony as heretics.
 Mary Dyer’s conscience led her to defy the unjust law.
 Three times she was arrested and banished.
 When she returned the fourth time she was condemned to death.
 Given the opportunity to repent and thus not be hanged she responded, “Nay, I came to keep bloodguiltiness from you, desireing you to repeal the unrighteous and unjust law made against the innocent servants of the Lord.
 Nay, man, I am not now to repent.”
-She was hanged on Boston Common, June 1, 1660, a martyr for religious freedom.
+She was hanged in Boston on June 1, 1660, a martyr for religious freedom.